Nickdev8/nickesselman.nl/liveblog.md

 > "Thomas is cooking dinner for everyone at 7pm at Lower Haight."

 By the time I arrived, Thomas, Paolo, and Nick A, were cooking curry for **20 people**.
-Smoke alarms went off (a lot), but people kept showing up—4, then 8, then 14… eventually over 20 crammed into the house!
+Smoke alarms went off (a lot), but people kept showing up, 4, then 8, then 14… eventually over 20 crammed into the house!
-It was chaos, but so much fun—and the curry?
+It was chaos, but so much fun.
+And the curry?
 Surprisingly great.

 # Game Night